Such a beautiful name. I’ve loved it since I first saw the name as part of our family history, although that first time was in such a sad context.

 Before additional records surfaced, given these conflicts, I struggled with knowing what to believe.
 Now, given three different church records that show Andreas as married to Margaretha Elisabetha Koehler, it would take a lot to convince me otherwise.
 I am so grateful for those German church records.

-And of course, it seems that all women were named either Maria, Katharina, Barbara or Elizabetha, sometimes with a Margaretha thrown in for good measure.
-Men almost always had the given name of Johann or Johannes and were generally called by their middle name, which was the same as many of their cousins of course.
-You could have shouted “Andreas” in the middle of the main street in Fussgoenheim, been heard to each end of town, and at least one person would probably have answered from each household.
+Of course, the repeated use of the same names make this puzzle even more difficult to unravel.
+It seems that all women were named either Maria, Katharina, Barbara or Elizabetha, sometimes with a Margaretha thrown in for good measure.
+Men almost always had the given name of Johann or Johannes and were generally called by their middle name, if they had one, which was the same as many of their cousins of course.
+You could have shouted “Andreas” or “Johannes” in the middle of the main street in Fussgoenheim, been heard to each end of town, and at least one person would probably have answered from each household.

 DNA and Endogamy